Early Return - Business, STEM, Liberal Arts, Health & Social Sciences

 Recommended U.S. Quarter Units

 The courses listed below are only a sampling of what the university offers.
-Please see the full University of Sydney Course Catalog, linked below, for additional course options.
+Please see the full University of Sydney Course Catalog for this program, linked below, for additional course options.

 Per the University of Sydney's recommendation, 6 credit points = 4 U.S. semester credits (6 U.S. quarter credits).
 The transcript from the University of Sydney will reflect Sydney credit points for each course.
 Please be in touch with your U.S. university regarding credit transfer for this program.